 “To the Lighthouse” is not a lengthy story; very less action takes place in it.
 Indeed, it is the story of James Ramsay, who wants to visit the lighthouse.
-Mr. Ramsay refuses to fulfill his wish while saying that the weather is not suitable to go there.
-He predicts that, tomorrow, condition of the weather will remain the same.
-On the other hand, Mrs. Ramsay’s vision is different.
-She consoles her children and says that weather would be changed and they may visit the lighthouse.
+Mr Ramsay refuses to fulfil his wish while saying that the weather is not suitable to go there.
+He predicts that tomorrow, the condition of the weather will remain the same.
+On the other hand, Mrs Ramsay’s vision is different.
+She consoles her children and says that the weather would be changed and they may visit the lighthouse.

 Virginia Woolf has proved that silence is also a language.
-We see Lily Briscoe and Carmichael sitting on the table but do not utter any word; still they share their sympathies and feelings with each other.
-The writer establishes many relationships to a single character; Mrs. Ramsay is a true wife, a good mother, a beautiful friend and a kind hearted woman for everyone.
+We see Lily Briscoe and Carmichael sitting at the table but do not utter any word; still, they share sympathies and feelings.
+The writer establishes many relationships with a single character.
+Mrs Ramsay is a true wife, a good mother, a beautiful friend and a kind-hearted woman.
 Lily Briscoe is an artist; she is also a friend and would prove a good wife.
 We can experience every relation in this novel, established by the writer.
-It is noteworthy that every relation has been depicted thrice in this novel; the purpose of the writer is to show it from every perspective and for this purpose, she uses multi-views technique.
+It is noteworthy that every relation has been depicted thrice.
+The purpose of the writer is to show it from every perspective and for which she uses the multi-views technique.

 Another important aspect, related to this novel is the development of an artist.
-Lily Briscoe, in start of the novel, feels uncomfortable while painting her vision on the canvas but at the end, she completes the same without any hurdle.
-Her artistic hallucination has been divided into four visions by Virginia Woolf and the fourth vision is final one, in which she completes the painting.
+Lily Briscoe, at the start of the novel, feels uncomfortable while painting her vision on the canvas but at the end, she completes the same without any hurdle.
+Her artistic hallucination has been divided into four visions by Virginia Woolf and the fourth vision is the final one, in which she completes the painting.
 Her happiness has been quoted by Virginia Woolf.

 If this novel is viewed in psychological terms then it can be said that Virginia Woolf is a true psychologist.
-She has knowledge about human psyche.
+She has knowledge about the human psyche.
 In fact, she has studied human nature and it is the primary subject of discussion in “To the Lighthouse”.
-How hatred develops in James Ramsay and how he plans to kill his father in his imagination are mental pictures, which are remarkably captured by the writer in shape of words.
-Moreover, every character has different nature in the novel and the writer is well aware with it.
+How hatred develops in James Ramsay and how he plans to kill his father in his imagination are mental pictures, which are remarkably captured by the writer in the shape of words.
+Moreover, every character has different nature in the novel and the writer is well aware of it.
 He, like a professional psychiatrist, demonstrates their inner consciousness.